tonini/alchemist.el/README.md

 ### Debug

 The function `alchemist-complete-debug-mode` can be used to enable/disable the debug mode.
-When enabled, the error output from the completion will be shown in a separate window.
+When disabled, the error output from the completion will not be displayed.

 ## IEx